 I touched on this recently in the Winter Catfishing Tips article (get the free ebook here) and when the Catfish Edge, Cutting Edge Catfishing Trailer was posted questions started pouring in about the big catfish in the video and what kind of catfish bait I was using so it seemed like a great time to talk about using shad for catfish bait.

 Catfish anglers often seem very confused about shad and catching them and have a lot of questions.
-They usually follow up with a bunch of complaining about shad, not knowing how to find or catch them, complaining about being cold or wet and a long list of other complaints.
+They usually follow up with a bunch of complaints about shad, not knowing how to find or catch them, complaining about being cold or wet, and a long list of other complaints.

 My response is always the same… “Suck it up, princess”

 If you want to wear fancy pressed shirts, have a sparkling clean boat, not get wet, cold, and covered in shad scales you should find something else to fish for other than catfish (or at least blue catfish).

 Catching bait is just part of the gig if you’re going to be a catfish angler.